-How to get to Jaisalmer
+Getting to Jaisalmer

 AIR – To travel by air, Jaisalmer Airport is located around 17KM from the city centre.
 Daily domestic flights are available from most major airports throughout the country.

 TRAIN – Jaisalmer is well connected via train from most major destinations throughout the country; however, booking trains in India can be tricky.
-It is advised to book at least 3 days in advanceand even then you aren’t always guaranteed a ticket.
+It is advised to book at least 3 days in advance and even then you aren’t always guaranteed a ticket.
 For this reason, we always used the bus network in India.
 You can book trains up to 6 months in advance using 12go Asia.

 BUS – Jaisalmer is accessible by bus from a number of destinations across India.
 To check routes, timetables and ticket prices we recommend using Redbus.
 In our experience, they are extremely reliable.
 They are one of the few companies who will accept payment with an International card, and they are contactable by phone should you have any issues with your journey.

-2 Days in Jaisalmer Itinerary – Day 1
+Jaisalmer Itinerary Day 1

 1. Explore the Jaisalmer Fort

-With a striking golden structure that can be seen from miles around, Jaisalmer fort is the landmark of the city.
+With a striking golden structure that can be seen from miles around, Jaisalmer Fort is the landmark of the city.
 This fort is unique as it is one of the only lived in forts in the world.
 The towering sandstone walls encompass not only homes but shops, restaurants, temples and even hotels.
 Despite these modern developments, the fort retains all the feels of a medieval city.
 And walking among the castle walls will have you feeling like you’ve stepped back in time.

 Exploring the fort is one of the historical things you can do in the golden city and you never know where the labyrinth of alleyways might lead you.
 Laid within in the fort are cool rooftop bars, epic viewpoints of the cities, talented artisans, or eerie fortune tellers.
 Furthermore, it is completely free to enter.
 This is quite a selling point considering most attractions in Rajasthan come with a steep price tag attached.